gdgdavao/devfest-registration-system/README.md

 Currently we only use it for getting registration fields list and registration slot counter.
 To add an endpoint, simply modify the `main.pb.js` inside `pb_hooks`.
 See PocketBase Server Hooks docs for details.

 ### Updating DB schema
-When updating the database schema, be sure to update and commit the `src/pocketbase-types.ts` and `pb/pb_schema.json` files.
-To update `pocketbase-types.ts`, simply execute `npm run generate-types`.
-For `pb_schema.json`, copy the JSON text found in `Settings -> Export Collection` and paste it into `pb/pb_schema.json`.
+When updating the database schema, be sure to update and commit the `src/pocketbase-types.ts` and `pb/pb_schema.json` files:
+1. To update `pocketbase-types.ts`, simply execute `npm run generate-types`.
+2. To update `pb_schema.json`, copy the JSON text found in `Settings -> Export Collection` and paste it into `pb/pb_schema.json`.

 ## Resources
 - [PocketBase Documentation](https://pocketbase.io/docs)